-The Baltimore toolkit supports a wide range of cipher suites-see "Supported Cipher Suites" on page 258.
+Artix supports a wide range of SSL/TLS cipher suites-see "Supported Cipher Suites" on page 208.

 The HelloWorld example is configured to use mutual authentication on the client-to-server HTTPS connection.
 That is, during the TLS handshake, the server authenticates itself to the client (using an X.509 certificate) and the client authenticates itself to the server.
 Hence, both the client and the server require their own X.509 certificates.